12 Most-Visited Beaches in the World

 Lanikai Beach, Hawaii

-Its name means heavenly sea, and one look at this beach on the eastern shores of Oahu and it’s clear its moniker is a perfect fit.
+There are so many Hawaiian beaches you need to visit in your lifetime.
+Lanikai’s name means “heavenly sea,” and one look at this beach on the eastern shores of Oahu and it’s clear its moniker is a perfect fit.
 A bit tricky to find, the access point is tucked between residential homes in a neighborhood called Lanikai in Kailua.
 Once there, the powdery white sand and turquoise waters are some of Hawaii’s best.
 Perfectly situated for sunrise watching, erosion has taken Lanikai Beach from one mile long to about half that, but its beauty is still unparalleled, with picture-perfect views of two tropical islands just offshore.
 The calm water is perfect for kayaking, but snorkelers love it for its reefs and the stillness of the water.
 The closest bathrooms, picnic tables, and outdoor showers are nearby at Kailua Beach Park.
 If you’re looking for affordable lodging on your beach vacation, check out these 12 beachfront hotels you can actually afford.

 Horseshoe Bay, Bermuda